 How to Use Excel Solver

-These steps below were done using Microsoft 365 (Previously called Office 365) and the sample spreadsheet.
+The steps below were done using Microsoft 365 (Previously called Office 365) and the sample spreadsheet.
 The spreadsheet has two versions of the election results, so you can use Solver on one and view the original results.
 Once you learn the tool, you can skip adding a second version.

 - Download and open the practice file.

 - Click cell G3.
 There is no magic to this cell reference except that it opens Solver closer to my data.

 - Click the Data tab.

 - From the Analyze group, click Solver.

-- The Solver Parameters dialog appears.
+- The Solver Parameters dialog box appears.
 You can reposition it on your screen.